 Tell us a little bit about yourself and your entrepreneurial journey.

 I am a wife, mom, philanthropist, and entrepreneur.
 I absolutely adore children.
 I am the CEO and Founder of My Good Nanny.
 My Good Nanny is the leading site dedicated to connecting diverse babysitters and nannies with loving families.

 What did you do before launching your own business?

-I have an incredible financial services background.
-Once I became a Mom, my focus changed and my priorities shifted to wanting to have more financial freedom and ownership of my time.
+I have a financial services background.
+Once I became a mom, my focus changed and my priorities shifted to wanting to have more financial freedom and ownership of my time.
 There is no corporate job that will let you do that, so I created my own path and founded My Good Nanny in 2005.

 How did you fund your business?

 I funded my business through personal savings.
-I have always been very good with money so I was able to invest and reinvest the profits back into my business and it has been very successful path for me.
+I’ve always been very good with money so I was able to invest and reinvest the profits back into my business and it has been a very successful path for me.